bosch-io/iot-things-examples/digitaltwin-example/README.md

 Book the Bosch IoT Things cloud service: see [here](https://things.s-apps.de1.bosch-iot-cloud.com/dokuwiki/doku.php?id=002_getting_started:booking:booking)

-## Only required device integration/simulation: Use an existing or request a new Bosch IoT Hub tenant
+## Only required for device integration/simulation: Use an existing or request a new Bosch IoT Hub tenant

 Use the Sandbox of Bosch IoT Hub or request your own evaluation tenant.
 See [http://docs.bosch-iot-hub.com/] for details.